greggman/jsgist/README.md

 - [ ] Add tests!!!

-  There are currently no tests.
+  There are currently no tests

 ## Development